 Malephar is a smoky and noxious wasteland dotted with geysers, steam and poisonous gas vents, magma lakes and acidic pools.
 It is claimed as territory of the Goth-Dyvermoir.
 A number of petty lords dwelling in the area's rugged landscape dispute any such overt claim of control.

-Malephar is the abode of numerous salamanders, fire giants, Gol'hakh, hell hounds, and other fiery brutes.
-When these creatures are not fighting amongst themselves, they are employed or enslaved by Goth-Dyvermoir to mine the riches of the area.
+Malephar is the abode of numerous salamanders, fire elementals, fire giants, Gol'hakh, hell hounds, and other fiery brutes.
+Some are citizens of Goth-Dyvermoir, others slaves destined for the area's rich mines.

-A lot of lava flows through Malephar.
-Most of it comes from Hen'khas's two volcanoes Arhi'phis and Verfaer.
+The lava flows of Malephar come from Hen'khas's two volcanoes Arhi'phis and Verfaer.
 In areas where the elevation was not suitable for natural drainage, canals were built to channel lava to the fiery moats of castles, or through the yards of some lord, or into one of the area's many famed forges.
 The excess that cannot be recycled down to Surturs Eyebrow is directed into the Sallos bay.
 Many of these canals date to the time of Varelay when slave forces in the tens of thousands were put to work building them.
 Today, the same canals and new ones are built and maintained by workers out of Goth-Dyvermoir.

 The volcanic wastes of Malephar are home to many forges.
 These Malephar Elemental Forges are often open areas, in the middle of nowhere, unclaimed because of the hostile environment around them.
 Each of these special forges were built from forge works salvaged from Mughakh-Gol.
 The items created here are known for their durability and susceptibility of being infused with the energy of Chaos.
 Some, corrupted during the time of Varelay, are useful for crafting items with unholy properties.
 The primary use of the forges is to make items requiring magical fire properties.